Energy-Consumption Advantage of Quantum Computation: Introduction

 \section{Introduction}

 With growing interest in the sustainability of our society, energy consumption is nowadays considered an important part of performance measures for benchmarking computers.
 It is expected that quantum computation will be no exception; its energy efficiency will ultimately be one of the deciding factors as to whether quantum computers will be used on a large scale~\cite{Preskill2018quantumcomputingin,Auffeves2022,Jaschke2023}.
 Originally, quantum computers emerged as a promising platform to solve certain computational problems that would otherwise be unfeasible to solve on classical computers.
 The advantage of quantum computation is generally examined in terms of computational complexity, which quantifies computational resources required for solving the problems, such as time complexity, communication complexity, and query complexity~\cite{Watrous2009}.
 Energy is, however, a different computational resource from the above ones.
 A priori, an advantage in some computational resource does not necessarily imply that in another; for example, quantum computation is believed to achieve an exponential advantage in time complexity over classical computation but does not provide such an advantage in the required amount of memory space~\cite{10.1007/s00037-003-0177-8}.
-Whether quantum computation can offer a significant energy-consumption advantage over classical computation is a fundamental question but has not been explored rigorously as of now due to the lack of theoretical foundation to relate the known advantages of quantum computation and the advantage in its energy consumption.
+Whether quantum computation can offer a significant energy-consumption advantage over classical computation is a fundamental question that has been asked since the earliest days of quantum computation~\cite{Benioff1982,Feynman1986}, but has not been explored rigorously as of now due to the lack of theoretical foundation to relate the known advantages of quantum computation and the advantage in its energy consumption.
+For example, some existing works~\cite{Jaschke2023,FellousAsiani2022} numerically evaluate achievable upper bounds of energy consumption of quantum computation, but it is not theoretically proven in these works how the energy consumption of quantum computation scales on large scales in general; even more problematically, it has been challenging to provide a fundamental lower bound of the energy consumption of any classical computation, which the existing works do not rigorously analyze.
+It has been, therefore, a fundamental open problem to formulate the theoretical framework to compare an upper bound of energy consumption of quantum computation and a lower bound of energy consumption of classical computation fairly in a technology-independent way, so as to prove the energy-consumption advantage of quantum computation over classical computation in a commonly studied setting of computation~\cite{Auffeves2022}.